Abundance Acres Farm

 Vendor

-In 2014, Pam and Chris purchased a 185-acre Amish dairy farm in a rural upstate New York community where the farms are about half old-order Amish, half conventional dairy or crops ... even though they had no intention of converting to Amish, milking cows, or being conventional or crop farmers.
-They founded Abundance Acres Farm with a small herd of Creme d'Argent rabbits (hence the dancing bunny logo); a few flats of veggies; and a desire to grow delicious, healthy food.
-Next came egg layers, turkeys, meat chickens, pigs, and two wild American Wagyu-cross heifers--all before the house had hot water and electricity, never mind a toilet and a shower!
+Pam and Chris are late-in-life farmers who purchased a 185-acre Amish dairy farm in 2014, in a rural upstate New York community where the farms are about half old-order Amish, half conventional dairy or monoculture feed crops.
+Abundance Acres Farm began with a small herd of rabbits, a few flats of veggie plants, and a desire to grow delicious, healthy food on expanses of grass that seem to extend to the edge of the Earth.
+Egg layers, turkeys, meat chickens, and pigs came shortly after—even before the house had hot water and electricity, never mind a toilet and a shower!

 Pastured Free Range Antibiotic And Hormone Free Holistic Management